-The show will begin previews from March 23rd and we bet you wouldn’t want to miss this magical show.
-To make your Broadway experience better, we have put together a guide of everything you would want to know, from the Lunt-Fontanne seating chart to pricemaps to best places to grab a bite nearby.
+The Lunt-Fontanne Theatre, which can seat 1,505 people, is currently hosting Tina: The Tina Turner Musical.
+To make your Broadway experience for Tina: The Tina Turner Musical better, we have put together a guide of everything you would want to know, from the Lunt-Fontanne seating chart to pricemaps to best places to grab a bite nearby.

 Named after the celebrated actor couple, Alfred Lunt and Lynn Fontanne, The Lunt-Fontanne Theatre was built in 1910, making it one of Broadway’s oldest theatres.
 With a seating capacity of 1505, the theatre is what one would call reasonably sized.